MystenLabs/walrus-docs/docs/usage/examples.md

 And for an example of how to build a static website and store it as a Walrus Site with GitHub actions, just look at the [CI workflow](https://github.com/MystenLabs/walrus-docs/blob/main/.github/workflows/publish.yaml) we use to publish this very site.
+There is also a [Walrus-Sites GitHub Action](https://github.com/zktx-io/walrus-sites-ga) created by the community you can use to very easily publish your own Walrus Sites using GitHub Actions (note that this is *not* created or officially supported by the Walrus team at Mysten Labs).

+See also our list of existing and upcoming [SDKs and other tools](./sdks.md).

 ## Python